Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Most researchers adhere to the "central" theory of the origin of the syndrome of generalized lipodystrophy.
-The results of a series of scientific studies conducted in 1963-1972 convincingly testify to this theory.
-LH Louis et al ..
-These authors isolated from the urine of patients suffering from the syndrome of generalized lipodystrophy, a protein substance that, when administered systematically to experimental animals, caused a clinical picture of the disease, and with a single injection of hypertriglyceridemia, hyperglycaemia and hyperinsulinaemia.
-According to the authors, this substance has a pronounced fat-mobilizing effect and has pituitary origin.
+Most researchers adhere to the "central" theory of the origin of generalized lipodystrophy syndrome.
+This theory is convincingly supported by the results of a series of scientific studies conducted in 1963-1972 by L. H. Louis et al. These authors isolated a protein substance from the urine of patients suffering from generalized lipodystrophy syndrome, which, when systematically administered to experimental animals, caused a clinical picture of the disease, and when administered to humans once, it caused hypertriglyceridemia, hyperglycemia, and hyperinsulinemia.
+According to the authors, this substance has a pronounced fat-mobilizing effect and is of pituitary origin.

 Causes and pathogenesis of generalized lipodystrophy

-Symptoms of generalized lipodystrophy
+Symptoms of Generalized Lipodystrophy

 Diagnosis of generalized lipodystrophy